 Alfian Sa’at: Singaporeans have so much to be ashamed of instead of the Oxlee saga

-Those who say to Lee Hsien Yang and Lee Wei Ling: “Please don’t make your spat public, the world is laughing at us, I feel embarrassed when I have to explain to my overseas friends what is going on”, are you for realz?
+Those who say to Lee Hsien Yang and Lee Wei Ling: “Please don’t make your spat public,

 I think you're either being disingenuous or hypocritical if the Oxley saga makes you feel embarrassed and awkward, but not these other questions, which I regularly get from my foreign friends:

 - How come your prime minister is the son of a former prime minister?

 - How come your prime minister's wife is the director of the national wealth fund?

 - What does meritocracy mean in your country?